 Major in Political Science (BA)

 Political Science majors must complete 11 courses (36 semester hours) from departmental offerings or from courses of study approved by the department.

-To declare a major, students must complete the online declaration form found under the students form tab in OPUS, and come to the department office located in Tarbutton Hall, Room 327.
+To declare a major, please come to the department office located in Tarbutton Hall, Room 327.

 Political Science majors must complete at least 11 courses (36 semester hours) from departmental offerings or from courses of study approved by the department.
 These courses must include the following:

 QTM 100: Introduction to Statistical Inference*